A logic-based algorithmic meta-theorem for mim-width: Algorithmic meta-theorems

 \end{proof}

-We are ready to prove our meta-theorem concerning quantifier-free \encore logic. \begin{lemma} There is an algorithm that computes for a given quantifier-free \encore formula~$\phi(X_1,\dots,X_k)$, $k$-weighted graph $G$, and rooted layout $\cL$ of $G$ a tuple $\tB^* \in \Pset(V(G))^{k}$ such that
+We are ready to prove our meta-theorem concerning quantifier-free \encore logic. \begin{lemma} There is an algorithm that computes for a given $k$-weighted graph $G$, quantifier-free \encore formula~$\phi(X_1,\dots,X_k)$, and rooted layout $\cL$ of $G$ a tuple $\tB^* \in \Pset(V(G))^{k}$ such that

 or concludes that no such tuple exists.
 If $\phi$ has size measurements $m_1,\dots,m_\ell$ then the run time of this algorithm is